Tutorial Overview

 choco install nodejs -y

-4. Extract the zip files to this folder
+- Extract the wallet files to the folder.

 What is Geth?